zevinhill/zevinhill/README.md

 Welcome to my Github

-My name is Luis and I am currently enrolled in the Amazon Re/Start program in Berlin.
+My name is Luis and I am currently enrolled in the Amazon Re/Start program in Berlin to obtain the "AWS Cloud Practitioner" certificate.

 I am relatively new to cloud computing although I have basic/intermediate IT skills:
 I do know a bit of Ruby and Python as well as of SQL, HTML, Bash, and networking.